emma darlow stearn

 Acted for the Respondent in a successful deposit order application regarding the Claimant’s whistleblowing detriment claim.

-Acted for the Claimant, providing written advice and drafting an amended particulars of claim, for claims of: failure to pay national minimum wage, breach of working time regulations, working time detriment, whistleblowing detriment and dismissal, and health and safety dismissal.
+Acted for the Claimant, providing written advice and drafting an amended particulars of claim for claims of: failure to pay national minimum wage, breach of working time regulations, working time detriment, whistleblowing detriment and dismissal, and health and safety dismissal.

 Acted for the Respondent in an application for strike out of victimisation, sexual harassment, holiday pay, unauthorised deduction of wages and breach of contract claims.